-As stated in the 2016 analysis of AB 2372, CHBRP is aware of two other states that have regulations regarding the definition of an HIV specialist similar to those proposed in AB 1534, although the definition of HIV specialist proposed in AB 1534 may be broader.
-No additional states have proposed or enacted legislation in the interim.
+As stated in the 2016 analysis of AB 2372, CHBRP is aware of two other states that have regulations regarding the definition of an HIV specialist similar to those proposed in AB 993, although the definition of HIV specialist proposed in AB 993 may be broader.
+CHBRP is not aware of any additional states that have proposed or enacted legislation in the interim.

 - New York law requires that managed care organizations provide treatment for those on HIV Special Needs Plans (SNPs) by HIV specialists.
-An HIV specialist is defined by the New York State Department of Health AIDS Institute; the result of an expert panel.8 - Maryland, in its administrative code, requires that health insurers cover treatment by HIV/AIDS specialists.
+An HIV specialist is defined by the New York State Department of Health AIDS Institute; the result of an expert panel.11 - Maryland, in its administrative code, requires that health insurers cover treatment by HIV/AIDS specialists.
 An HIV specialist must either have an American Board of Medical Specialties certification in infectious diseases, or have performed a minimum amount of HIV care and completed an HIV education requirement, which can be filled by passing the AAHIVM credentialing exam.